KSIUJ/gutenberg/docs/src/internals/docker.md

 The images are based on Alpine Linux or on Debian.
 The variables `DEBIAN_VER` and `ALPINE_VER` are used to select versions of the base images.
 The same versions should albo be used when specifying image versions in `compose.yml`.
-Using common versions let's Docker reduce the disk space used by the images.
+Using common versions lets Docker reduce the disk space used by the images.
 ## Targets in Dockerfile
 - A solid line from `a` to `b` represents the `FROM a AS b` instruction.
 - A dashed line from `a` to `b` represents `COPY --from a` as a layer of target `b`.